The IND in figures

 Residence permit knowledge and talent

-Knowledge and talent Permits for knowledge and talent include, among others, knowledge migrants, graduates with a search year, and employees transferred to a European branch of the company.
-In May, the IND made 1,570 decisions on such applications, slightly less than the previous month.
-The number of applications also decreased: 1,860 in April and 1,780 in May, nearly 500 lower than in May 2023.
+Permits for knowledge and talent apply to, among others, knowledge migrants, graduates on a job search year, and employees transferred to a European branch of the company.
+In September, the IND made 1,590 decisions on these types of applications.

 Study